-When you deploy applications via SCCM task sequence, the install application steps performs the cache cleanup on the client computer.
-Thanks to Microsoft for adding this great feature in SCCM 1906 release.
+During application deployment via SCCM task sequence, the install application step performs cache cleanup on the client computer.
+SCCM Client Cache Cleanup is a great feature in 1906 release.

 SCCM 1906 comes with lots of nice features.
 One of the feature that looks simple yet very useful is clear app content from client cache during task sequence.
 You can read more about this feature here.

 With the Install Application task sequence step, you can now delete the app content from the client cache after the step runs.

 For example, suppose you deploy 5 applications using SCCM task sequence.
 Normally the applications are first downloaded to ccmcache folder and then installed.
 However after the apps install, the folders remain within ccmcache folder.

 If you deploy large apps, you might end seeing application install failures because ccmcache size is full and has no more space left to accommodate the new applications.

 With the new feature introduced in SCCM 1906, after the applications install, it automatically cleans up the client cache folder on the client computer.
 So in addition to deploying the apps, you save some space as well.